Ruth Bishop receives Queen's Birthday Honour

 Professor Bishop proposed that a virus may be this elusive infective agent and sent the intestinal biopsies taken from children with acute gastroenteritis at The Royal Children's Hospital for electron-microscopy examination at the University of Melbourne.
 Under the electron microscopy, it was clear that the intestinal cells were infected with a wheel-like virus, subsequently named rotavirus.
 This virus was then shown to be the major cause of severe dehydrating gastroenteritis in children under five years of age around the world.

-Ms Bishop is the first woman to be awarded the Florey Medal.
+Professor Bishop is the first woman to be awarded the Florey Medal.
 On this Queen's Birthday (June 6) she was one of only two Victorians to receive Companions to the Order of Australia.

 "I am honoured and grateful to receive this award," she said.

 The impact of rotavirus vaccines has been dramatic, with marked reductions in diarrheal deaths and hospitalisations.
-Prior to the introduction of rotavirus vaccines in Australia more than 10,000 children were admitted to hospital with rotavirus gastroenteritis, now wards like the gastroenteritis ward at The Royal Children's Hospital, have been closed.
+Prior to the introduction of rotavirus vaccines in Australia, more than 10,000 children were admitted to hospital with rotavirus gastroenteritis.
+Now, wards like the gastroenteritis ward at The Royal Children's Hospital, have been closed.

-However, more than two thirds of children still do not receive a rotavirus vaccine, most living in countries with highest child mortality.
+However, more than two-thirds of children still do not receive a rotavirus vaccine, most living in countries with highest child mortality.

-Julie Bines, lead of the rotavirus program at Murdoch Children's Research Institute and Victor and Loti Smorgon Professor at the University of Melbourne, has worked closely with Professor Bishop over two decades.
+Professor Julie Bines, lead of the rotavirus program at Murdoch Children's Research Institute and Victor and Loti Smorgon Professor at the University of Melbourne, has worked closely with Professor Bishop over two decades.

 "The discovery of rotavirus as the major cause of severe gastroenteritis in young children worldwide is arguably Australia's most significant contribution to global child health," Professor Bines said.